good-loop/doc/pages/policy/data-gdpr-policy.md

 ## Data Security

-SoDash stores all data on secure servers.
+Good-Loop stores all data on secure servers.
 Please see our Security Policy for more details.

-*If you suspect a data breach, you must notify SoDash support straight away.*
+*If you suspect a data breach, you must notify Good-Loop support straight away.*
 The GDPR places legal obligations on handling data breaches, including time limits for responding.

 If we suspect a data breach we will notify you within 24 hours.
 We would then work with you to identify the scope of the breach and take remedial action.

-SoDash has not had a data breach in it's 10 year history.
+Good-Loop has not had a data breach in it's 10 year history.

 ## Rights of the Data Subject

-Individuals ("data subjects") can contact a SoDash client with various requests.
+Individuals ("data subjects") can contact a Good-Loop client with various requests.
-The client should lead the response to a data subject request, with the SoDash support team available to help clients handle these.
+The client should lead the response to a data subject request, with the Good-Loop support team available to help clients handle these.

 ### Right to be Informed

 It is unlikely that this applies.
-If you are using SoDash to collect information from one person about another, .
+If you are using Good-Loop to collect information from one person about another, .

 ### Right of Access

-SoDash supports filtering by individual including by mentions.
+Good-Loop supports filtering by individual including by mentions.
 This makes it straightforward to respond to a request for data.

 ### Right to Correct Data

 Our data-subject data is sourced from external sites.
-The data subject can update their profile on Twitter or Facebook, and SoDash will automatically update with the correction.
+The data subject can update their profile on Twitter or Facebook, and Good-Loop will automatically update with the correction.

 ### Right to Erasure (right to be forgotten)